Improving performance through procurement

 - A better trained team for the next project

-This CITB funded programme has been developed in collaboration with the Chartered Institute of Procurement and Supply (CIPS), Kings College London (KCL) and the Institute for Collaborative Working (ICW).
-It is also aligned with other CITB funded programmes from CECA and Nottingham Trent University.
+This CITB funded programme was developed in collaboration with the Chartered Institute of Procurement and Supply (CIPS), Kings College London (KCL) and the Institute for Collaborative Working (ICW).
+It is aligned with other CITB funded programmes from CECA and Nottingham Trent University.

 “Industry training on collaborative procurement is long overdue.
 A practical understanding of collaborative relationships, tools and systems is essential to help us resolve age-old problems and to improve efficiency, value and risk management.
 King’s College London Centre of Construction Law have been glad to support the Supply Chain Sustainability School in developing their modules, workshops and online tools on Collaborative Construction Procurement, and we strongly recommend them.”Professor David Mosey, Centre of Construction Law, King’s College London

 “Improving procurement skills and capabilities throughout the construction sector has been highlighted in a number of studies and reports as an essential part of addressing some of the poor commercial practices which affect performance, reduce quality and impact safety.
 It is important that improvement in procurement practices happen at all levels of the supply chain.
 We at CIPS have been happy to support this important procurement education initiative by the Supply Chain Sustainability School.
 We would encourage everyone to take advantage of these excellent educational resources and invest the time to improve their procurement skills.”Duncan Brook, Group Director at Chartered Institute of Procurement & Supply (CIPS)